 Mustard greens from our Olin-Fox Farms CSA:

-4 tender sprigs fresh thyme, marjoram, rosemary or sage, about 1/2 inch long
+- 4 tender sprigs fresh thyme, marjoram, rosemary or sage, about ½ inch long

-freshly cracked black pepper
+- kosher salt and freshly cracked black pepper

-1. Remove and discard the lump of fat inside the chicken.
+- Remove and discard the lump of fat inside the chicken.
 Rinse the chicken and pat very dry inside and out.
 Be thorough — a wet chicken will spend too much time steaming before it begins to turn golden brown.
 Approaching from the edge of the cavity, slide a finger under the skin of each of the breasts, making 2 little pockets.
 Now use the tip of your finger to gently loosen a pocket of skin on the outside of the thickest section of each thigh.
 Using your finger, shove an herb sprig into each of the 4 pockets.

-2. Preheat the oven to 475°F. Choose a shallow flameproof roasting pan or dish barely larger than the chicken, or use a 10-inch skillet with an all-metal handle (I use a cast iron skillet).
+- Preheat the oven to 475°F. Choose a shallow flameproof roasting pan or dish barely larger than the chicken, or use a 10-inch skillet with an all-metal handle (I use a cast iron skillet).
 Preheat the pan over medium heat.
 Wipe the chicken dry and set it breast side up in the pan.
 It should sizzle.

-3. Place the chicken in the pan in the center of the oven and listen and watch for it to start browning within 20 minutes.
+- Place the chicken in the pan in the center of the oven and listen and watch for it to start browning within 20 minutes.
 If it doesn’t, raise the temperature progressively until it does.
 The skin should blister, but if the chicken begins to char, or the fat is smoking, reduce temperature by 25 degrees.
 After about 30 minutes, turn the bird over — drying the bird and preheating the pan should keep the skin from sticking.
 Roast for another 10 to 20 minutes, depending on size, then flip back over to recrisp the breast skin, another 5 to 10 minutes.

 Note: Every oven is different, but I have found consistent results with cooking the chicken breast side up for 30 minutes and breast side down for 15 minutes.
 My chickens (all about 4 lbs.) are almost always finished cooking after 45 minutes total — in other words, I skip the final 5 to 10 minute recrisping of the chicken breast side up.